ayush-bisht/SE20_Project1/README.md

 ## What's SCREAM about?
-Scream is a platform open for all, wherein one can speak their minds freely without fear of oppression.
+Scream is a platform open for all, where one can speak their minds freely without fear of oppression.
 Call it your new hangout place!

 ## 1: To go to the live app, visit the link down below: